Indochina Link Vietnam

 When to use: acquiring an operating company with existing revenue, licenses, and workforce.
 Most FDI M&A transactions in Vietnam follow this structure — it preserves the target’s established relationships, tax history, and operational permissions.

-Risk: the buyer inherits all historical liabilities, including undiscovered tax obligations, pending legal disputes, and unresolved compliance issues.
+Risk: the buyer inherits all historical liabilities.
+Uncovered tax obligations, pending legal disputes, and unresolved licensing compliance issues all become the buyer’s direct problem post-closing.

 Capital Contribution

 A new investor contributes additional capital to the target company, becoming a member/shareholder.
 Existing ownership is diluted proportionally.
-No direct payment to existing shareholders — the capital goes into the company.
+No direct payment goes to existing shareholders — the capital goes directly into the company itself.

 When to use: strategic investment without full acquisition.
 The new investor gains board representation and operational influence proportional to their contribution.